 If you’re only visiting for a short time and want to squeeze in lots of paid-for tours and activities, the Stockholm Pass is definitely worth buying (get it here).
 Armed with a pass, you can also avoid queuing for tickets at each attraction.

 However, if you just want to check out a couple of Stockholm’s big attractions, but will spend most of your time wandering around, eating, drinking, shopping, and generally getting a feel for the city, you’re not going to save cash by buying the Stockholm Pass.

-It’s also worth remembering that many of Stockholm’s museums are now completely free to visit all year round (we’ve got a helpful list here).
+It’s also worth remembering that some of Stockholm’s museums are now free to visit.
 The Nobel Museum is also free for everyone on Tuesday evenings, and a couple of free walking tours are also offered in Stockholm.

 Remember too that not all of Stockholm’s big paid-for attractions are included with the Stockholm Pass.
 At the Abba Museum, for example, you’ll only get a 20% discount on the usual admission price.